-- a.
-ELA 30-1 and Math 30-2

-- OR

-- b.
-ELA 30-2 and Math 30-1
+ELA 30-1 and Math 30-2 OR ELA 30-2 and Math 30-1

-- Successful completion of RDC's Management Certificate Students not meeting these standards can consider applying for admission to the Management Certificate Program.
+Successful completion of RDC's Management Certificate

 Note: In addition to the program admission requirements applicants, whose first language is not English, must demonstrate English language proficiency.
-Refer to the Admission section of the Academic Calendar for further information
+Refer to the Admission section of the Academic Calendar for further information.